Abstract-Tech/trubackup/README.md

 2. list: prints a list of available backup groups followed by backup date;
 2. show: prints contents of specific backup group
 3. restore: performs restore from given backup group.

+To run edxbackup regularly, you can use systemd service and timer in systemd/ directory.